-19 Mar CHECKLIST: End of Financial Year Payroll
+2022 End of Financial Year Payroll - A Checklist

-When it comes to payroll, despite what many people think, the end of the financial year doesn’t need to be a daunting time.
+When it comes to payroll, despite what many people think, the end of the financial year isn’t a big deal.

-Payroll just rolls over month to month, but every year there are a few legislation changes that kick in from 1 April.
-Most updates should be taken care of by your payroll software provider but in some cases you may also need to make a few changes in your account.
+Payroll just rolls over month to month, but every year there are a few legislative changes that kick in from 1 April.
+Most updates should be taken care of by your payroll software, but in some cases you may also need to make a few changes in your account.

-The start of a new financial year is also a great opportunity to review the settings in your payroll system to ensure everything is up-to-date.
+The start of a new financial year is, however, a great opportunity to review the settings in your payroll system to ensure everything is up-to-date.

 This End of Financial Year Payroll Checklist should help you identify any actions you may need to take to ensure you continue to get your payroll right.

-- Make sure you know what’s changing – It’s important to be aware of all legislative changes that take effect from 1 April.
+Make sure you know what’s changing – It’s important to be aware of all legislative changes that take effect from 1 April.
 You also need to know which changes will be applied automatically in your payroll software (if you’re using a cloud-based system) and which changes you need to apply yourself.
-Here’s our summary of the 1 April 2019 Payroll changes.
+This helpful MBIE page provides an updated list of current and past changes.

-- Review salary and wage info – Before your first pay of the new financial year, review and make any necessary updates to pay rates for your employees.
-The most common change is an increase in the minimum wage.
-If 1 April falls in the middle of a pay period you’ll need to pay some of the employee’s time for the period at one rate, and the rest of their time at the new rate.
+Review salary and wage info – Before your first pay of the new financial year, review and make any necessary updates to pay rates for your employees (such as an increase in the minimum wage).
+If 1 April falls in the middle of a pay period you’ll need to pay some of the employee’s time for the period at the old rate, and the rest of their time at the new rate.
 Alternatively, applying the increase from the start of the pay period containing 1 April will be beneficial for your staff and may be administratively easier.

-- Check employee contracts – Occasionally there may be legislative changes that require amendments to existing employment agreements or the template you use for future employment agreements.
+Check employee contracts – Occasionally there may be legislative changes that require amendments to existing employment agreements or the template you use for future employment agreements.
 For example changes to rest and meal breaks or trial periods.
 Also consider if you have enough detail in your employment agreements about how leave entitlements will be calculated for employees with no set work pattern - we advise including a clause describing how the portion of leave entitlement taken will be determined, for the avoidance of doubt.

-What you won’t need to do as a PayHero or FlexiTime customer:
+What you WON'T need to do as a PayHero customer:

-- Print payroll reports – Save the trees!
-With our cloud based payroll systems, all your data is always available online.
+Print payroll reports – Save the trees!
+With our cloud based payroll, all your data is always available online.

 The end of the financial year can be a stressful time, but by following these steps you’ll be able to ensure that your payroll responsibilities are under control.
 If you ever need further explanation or clarification, feel free to contact our support team here at FlexiTime.
 We’re always happy to help!